rlee570/pamelo_pay_test/README.md

 # Pomelo pay test

-Test for pamelo pay involving creating a small api.
+Test for pomelo pay involving creating a small api.
 You will need node.js install to install and run the project or alternatively use the dockerfiles which require no additional dependancies apart from having docker installed.